-Strong 2.3-litre turbo engine and impressive handling, but odd steering and so-so interior.
+The Focus ST has a strong 2.3-litre turbo engine and impressive handling, but odd steering and so-so interior.

-An astonishing first effort for a hot hatch, updated in 2020 with sharper looks and DCT automatic gearbox option.
+The i30 N is an astonishing first effort for a hot hatch, updated in 2020 with sharper looks and DCT automatic gearbox option.

-Always a classy all-round performer but the BMW 128ti is the superior car in most regards.
+The Golf GTI is a classy all-round performer but the BMW 128ti is the superior car in most regards.

-Three Things To Remember:
+Three Things To Remember About The BMW 128ti: